ember-learn/handbook/github-workflow.md

 community member's review is enough.
 Reviews are a great opportunity to get more people involved in Ember!

 For more significant changes, a core team member's review is required.
 Examples include restructuring a paragraph, adding a brand new paragraph or example, confirming that a bugfix doesn't break something else, etc.
+The review should be requested for at least one of the lead project maintainers.
+For example, `ember-styleguide`'s needs, goals, and active team are very different from the Guides, and reviews are a chance to make sure that the project's goals are being met and varying standards are upheld.

 For major changes, such as rearranging the flow of an app, creating new views/subpages, changing many lines, substantive styling changes,